• Skip to primary navigation

 January 13, 2023 by Colin

 Unfortunately, thousands of workplace harassment charges occur each year.
-Although it seems like common sense to treat people with kindness and respect, this is not the experience of victims of sexual and other forms of harassment.
+Although it seems like common sense to treat people with kindness and respect, this is not the experience for victims of workplace harassment.

-What constitutes workplace harassment?
-As discussed in our Comprehensive Guide to Workplace Harassment, harassing behavior contradicts protections provided by Title VII of the Civil Rights Act of 1964.
+As we discuss in our Comprehensive Guide to Workplace Harassment, this type of behavior violates Title VII of the Civil Rights Act of 1964, the Age Discrimination in Employment Act of 1967, and the Americans with Disabilities Act of 1990.

 Workplace harassment violates the Americans with Disabilities Act of 1990.
 Finally, the Equal Employment Opportunity Commission mandates against offensive behavior, whether verbal or physical, involving:

 There’s a difference between being rude and breaking the law.
-These behaviors become illegal when consenting to or tolerating them is a prerequisite to employment.
-Likewise, it becomes illegal if these behaviors lead to a hostile work environment.
+These behaviors become illegal if they lead to a hostile work environment or are considered part of your employment.

 Types of Workplace Harassment